ankitdevnalkar/Recon-Tools-URL/README.md

 # Recon-Tools-URL
-collected bunch of tools that can help during recon process and will keep adding more
+collected bunch of tools that I use during recon process and will keep adding more

 https://github.com/rbsec/dnscan	DNS information